stephenjude/student-result-sheet/README.md

 ## Student Result Sheet Template Using Tailwindcss

-This is a HTML template for colage student termly report sheet.
+This is a HTML template for college student termly report sheet.

 [Preview]()